-4-year-old child left on daycare bus
+4-year-old child left on daycare bus after it gets a flat tire in Tampa

 Erica Donaldson, the assistant director, confirmed the child was from their daycare, and must have been left behind when the vehicle broke down and the children were transferred to another bus earlier that morning.

-There were four children total, three in car seats plus the 4-year-old who had fallen asleep in the back seat.
+There were four children total, three in car seats plus the 4-year-old child who had fallen asleep in the back seat.

-The driver of the vehicle and an adult passenger say they waited about 30 minutes for a replacement van to arrive, then moved the infants over to the new van without realizing the 4-year-old was left behind.
+The driver of the vehicle and an adult passenger say they waited about 30 minutes for a replacement van to arrive, then moved the infants over to the new van without realizing the child was left behind.

 No charges have been filed at this time and the investigation is ongoing.